Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 #1 You need the right education.
 If you have a Bachelor’s degree, then Qkids and DaDaAbc are good choices.
 No degree ?
 Don’t worry, iTalki is a very flexible job for stay at home moms with no degree.

-#3 The basics to your, like letters and number, are not so basic to someone who is not fluent in English.
+#4 Understand that the basics to you, like letters and number, are not so basic to someone who is not fluent in English.
 Take your time teaching these things.

 Now you’re ready to check out some of the best ESL companies to work for: